hossamzee/geoqassim/readme.md

 - Handle exceptions in production, never show the enduser what happened.
 - Do the control panel home page.
 - Consider doing some styling, specially, with photos_show page.
-- Update the main album photo, in a good way of course.

 ## TODO - Major Changes